 The Sword: Symbol of Status and Skill

-The sax—a short, heavy knife from which the Saxons may derive their name—and the battle-axe were brutal weapons favored for their sheer destructive power.
+The seax—a short, heavy knife from which the Saxons are thought to derive their name—was a ubiquitous backup weapon.
+Every warrior carried one, and training focused on quick draws, reverse grips, and slashing attacks at close range.
+The seax could be used to finish a fallen opponent or to fight when the main weapon was lost.
+The battle-axe, meanwhile, was favored for its sheer destructive power.
 Axe training focused on overhand swings and hooking motions to pull shields aside.
 Warriors practiced chopping at wooden posts, learning to generate force from the hips and shoulders.
 The Dane axe, a longer version with a broad blade, became popular among Saxon huscarls later in the period.
 Training involved spinning strikes and quick recoveries to avoid leaving the warrior off-balance after a missed swing.
 Axe drills also included throwing, as foot soldiers would hurl smaller axes as javelins before closing ranks.

 The Spear: King of the Battlefield